NikRimington/umbraco-clean-up-manager/readme.md

 ## Publishing

 Remember to include all necessary files within the package.xml file.
-Run the following script, entering the new version number when prompted to created a published version of the package:
+Run the following script, entering the new version number when prompted to create a published version of the package:

     Build\Release.bat